jennie-jd/cs-resources/activity_logging.md

 Future **To Do** items are marked in bold to remind myself.

+_**August 24, 2024**_
+With the fed planning to cut interest rates, we hopefully will see more growth in the tech sector.

 _**August 23, 2024**_
 Some recent news are saying the AI hype is cooling, but I think there are many more app developments that can be done over the next ten years, so the growth will come but at a slower pace than imagined.